viccherubini/dbmigrator/README.md

 	dbmigrator create create-table-users-to-products

-will produce a __tearDown__ method with the query `DROP TABLE users_to_products`.
+will produce a __tearDown__ method with the query

+	DROP TABLE users_to_products;

 You can use either dashes or underscores in the table name as well.
+Calling the following is identical:

+	dbmigrator create create-table-users-to-products
+	dbmigrator create create-table-users_to_products

 This also works if you create a script with the prefix create-database.